TeamRoboManipal25/Task4-Machine_Learning-1st-year-/README.md

 ### 🎯 Objective

-Predict **Housing Prices** using Linear Regression.
+Predict **Average Student Score** using Linear Regression.

-You are given a dataset **housing.csv** that contains information about different California housing blocks such as location, population, median income, and housing characteristics.
+You are given a dataset *student_perfomance.csv** that contains information about students’ demographics, study habits, and exam results.

-Your goal is to build a Linear Regression model from scratch that predicts the median house value based on multiple input features.
+Your goal is to build a Linear Regression model from scratch that predicts the **Average Student Score** based on multiple input features.

 ---